 - How life was before the substance use disorder took over

-Recovery in its early stages brings resurrected cognizance of the harm one has caused themselves or others during their active addiction.
-The brain and body are still repairing themselves and healing from the effects of addiction.
-People in early recovery are still learning how to handle and cope with feelings and emotions and how to properly function in social settings where the use of a substance is not an option.
+Recovery in its early stages brings resurrected cognizance of the harm one has caused themselves or others during their active substance use disorder (SUD).
+The brain and body are still repairing themselves and healing from the effects of SUD.
+People in early recovery are still learning how to handle and cope with feelings and emotions and properly function in social settings where using a substance is not an option.

 Fortunately, many people do well in recovery over the holidays.
 Simply asking that person what you can do to help them in their recovery can make a world of difference.